What is the cosmetic surgery pathway?

 What can I do if my case is rejected?

 If your request for surgical intervention is rejected, you cannot appeal this decision.
+There may be rare circumstances where incomplete information was submitted and a case can be re-discussed if new (and relevant) information becomes available.

-Research suggests that cosmetic surgery is not always the most effective solution for body image concerns, and that reducing how much you think about your appearance can also be a very effective form of treatment.
-The plastic surgery department offers psychological therapy, allowing you to work with a clinical psychologist to try to reduce the impact of your body image concern on your life.
+Research suggests that cosmetic surgery is not always the most effective solution for body image concerns.
+By comparison, reducing how much you think about your appearance can be a more effective form of treatment.
+You might be eligible to access this sort of treatment through your local NHS Psychological Therapies service or through the plastic surgery department.
+You can contact the team rf-tr.

 You are also free to explore other ways of having the surgery you want, such as paying for the cosmetic procedure privately.